hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	create a new spreadsheet in memory.

+* !shellCmd arguments

+	Execute shell command.
+When shell command finishes/exits, show a input prompt so that the user has a chance to see the output of the shell command.

+	If the shell command you are running can generate multi page output, better pipe it to more or less i.e for example like what is shown in brackets below.

+		[:!ps ax | less]

+	NOTE: There is no space between ! and the shell command to run.

 * help

 	show help.csv file.
 User can either create a new spreadsheet or load an